 Hillary is Director of Technical Services at Making Cents International.
 Hillary is experienced in developing rural livelihoods and building the capacity of project partners.
 At Making Cents, Hillary provides assistance to agriculture, youth, and microfinance projects through assessments, curriculum development, and trainings, and leads YouthPower Learning's youth in agriculture activities.

 Daniel Plaut, Program Officer, R4D

-Daniel Plaut is a Senior Program Associate at R4D working on the Global Education team.
+Daniel Plaut is a Program Officer at R4D working on the Global Education team.
 Daniel leads R4D’s contribution to YouthPower Learning, and has previously contributed to R4D’s work researching skills training programs for ICT-enabled employment opportunities.

 Caitlin Moss, Program Officer, R4D

 Caitlin Moss is a Program Officer on the Global Education team at R4D.
 She currently supports R4D’s contribution to YouthPower Learning and helps lead other youth employability-related initiatives.